stanleyeosakul/angular-universal-firebase/README.md

     * Select `no` to install dependencies with npm
     * Select all defaults for `Hosting`

-4. Add Angular dependencies to `package.json` in the `functions` directory
+4. Add Angular dependencies to `functions/package.json`, including @angular, rxjs, and zone.js.
+The easiest way to add these dependencies will be to copy them from your root `package.json` file.  **IMPORTANT: Install dependencies in the `functions` directory with yarn.
+NPM does not properly install `firebase-admin`**.
+You will have to install express using `yarn add express`.
     ```json
     "dependencies": {
         "@angular/animations": "^5.0.0",